TedHusted/awake/awake.md/awake.md

 “Do you have a minute?”

 Carla Mitchell stands up, tall and lithe.
 She looks around the crowded but quiet tavern.
-Country western music is playing but the crowd noise is only a low hum.
+Country Western music is playing but the crowd noise is only a low hum.
 Nearly all of the patrons are conversing by link.

 “Sure, where are you?”

 “In the back.”

 She ducks around a corner of the room and leans up next to Noah at a high table.
 Her long thick brunette hair is pulled to one side.
 At  190cm, Noah is still 10cm taller than Carla.

 “What’s up, big guy?”